 Why Choose Biodiesel?

-If you own a diesel vehicle, it makes sense to consider biodiesel for so many reasons including breaking the bonds of Middle East oil dependency and paying out hard earned money to Exxon Mobile - a company making record profits yet still getting government handouts and taking our hard earned money at the pump.
+If you own a diesel vehicle, it makes sense to consider biodiesel for so many reasons including breaking the bonds of Middle East oil dependency and paying out hard earned money to oil companies making record profits yet still getting government handouts and taking our hard earned money at the pump.
 Want to fight back?
 Consider buying a hybrid or a diesel and running that baby on biodiesel.
 The following information from Biodiesel Now - check out the links at the end of this section!

 What is biodiesel?